TallKite/linnstrument-firmware/README.md

 Tuning table mode is meant for non-edo tunings such as just intonation or rank-2 temperaments.
 Each note of an N-note scale is sharp or flat from N-edo, thus the pad's pitch will be different slid up to vs played directly.
 However this is often only a comma difference even on long slides.
 You can hide the comma by turning on Quantize Hold.
 Otherwise you have to bend by ear, just like on a guitar.

-Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends affect notes on every channel), but does let you retune it via scala files or MTS/ESP.
+Tuning table mode is also needed for a polyphonic synth that doesn't have MPE (thus pitch bends one one channel affect notes on other channels), but does let you retune it via scala files or MTS/ESP.

 If an edo is selected, the LinnStrument outputs standard midi notes with tuning bends, and several edo notes will share the same midi note.
 But a split that's set to Tuning Table mode outputs edosteps instead.
 The lower left pad (or the lower right pad if the split is set to lefthanded) is midi note 0.
 The midi notes for the other pads increase from there according to the split's column and row offsets.
 Thus each edostep is a unique midi note.
 Certain synths need this format to play edos.
 But the main reason to use Tuninng Table mode is to retune each edostep individually to something else, by loading a tuning table in the form of a scala file into your synth (or running microtonal software such as alt-tuner).

 The midi note number each pad outputs is determined entirely by the column and row offsets.
 The edo you select in theory doesn't matter.
 However when the edo is set correctly, transposing works better and the note lights make more sense.

+Large bends several pads wide won't work consistently because the Linnstrument doesn't know what the scale is, and thus doesn't know what note to bend to.

 There are only 128 midi notes.
 What if your tuning spans more than 128 edosteps?
 One solution is to use splits.
 Each split has up to 128 notes, so there can be a total of 256 pitches.
 But you can't slide across the split point.
 Also a large edo combined with large column and row offsets can actually exceed 256 edosteps.
 See the next two sections for two other solutions.